andrewheiss/ath-pelican/content/pages/uses.md

 Title: Uses
-Date: 2016-04-13
+Date: 2016-06-27
 Slug: uses
 Description: Andrew Heiss is working on several exciting and groundbreaking projects

 People often ask me what programs I use for my writing and design.
 In truth, my workflow tends to look like [this](https://xkcd.com/1579/) or [this](https://xkcd.com/1172/), but here's a more detailed list of all the interconnected programs I use.

 I try to keep this updated fairly regularly.
-As of April 13, 2016 this is what I'm using:
+As of June 27, 2016 this is what I'm using:

 # Writing